-Step 1: Connect With an Herbalife Independent Distributor
+Step 1: Connect with an Herbalife independent distributor

-These programs range in price from roughly $150–275 per month.
+These programs cost roughly $125–$241 per month.

-Step 3: Begin the Herbalife Diet
+Step 3: Begin the Herbalife diet

 Following the Herbalife diet is relatively easy.

-Simply replace two meals each day with Herbalife shakes and take the supplements that come with the program you purchased.
+You simply replace two meals each day with Herbalife shakes and take the supplements that come with the program you purchased.